kusamanetwork/userguide/docs/start/claims.md

 # How to get KSM

-The Kusama network is Polkadot's R&D network.
-This guide will walk you through how to proceed with claiming KSM (Kusama tokens).

-In order to align Kusama with the existing DOT holders and community, if you are a DOT allocation holder you can claim the equivalent amount of Kusama tokens (ticker: KSM).
-There are two ways to claim either before genesis by sending a transaction on Ethereum or after genesis by signing a message using your allocation key and making a transaction on Kusama.
+The Kusama network is Polkadot's experimental community-focused R&D network.
+If you hold the DOT indicator token you are entitled to claim an equivalent amount of KSM on the Kusama network.
+This is so that the Kusama network is aligned with the existing DOT holders and community.

+The two ways to claim the KSM depends on whether you are claiming before or after the Kusama genesis.
+Since Kusama has not launched at the time of writing this guide, it will only cover the first case: claiming by sending a transaction on Ethereum with the key holding  DOT indicator tokens.
+After Kusama genesis, it will be updated to cover the second case: claiming by signing a message with the key holding DOT indicator tokens.

 ## Step 1.
 Create a Kusama account

-You will need a Kusama account to claim the KSM.
+You will need to generate a Kusama account to claim KSM.
 There are a few ways you can create one.

-For most users, we recommend using the [Polkadot UI](https://polkadot.js.org/apps/#/explorer) since it will allow you to store your encrypted keyfile locally.
+For most users, we recommend using the [Polkadot UI](https://polkadot.js.org/apps/#/explorer) since it will allow you to store your encrypted keystore locally.

-> NOTICE: Unfortunately at this time Kusama and Substrate chains do not have hardware wallet support using the Ledger or Trezor products.
+> NOTICE: Unfortunately at this time Kusama does not have hardware wallet support using the Ledger or Trezor products.
 Hopefully soon this will change!

 Another option you may consider using are `subkey` commandline utility which will allow you to be extra secure and generate your key on an air-gapped device.
-A couple other options include using Enzyme in-browser wallet (like MetaMask) or the Polkawallet mobile wallet.
+Two other options include using Enzyme in-browser wallet (like MetaMask) or the Polkawallet mobile wallet.
+But these require an extra step.

 ### Using Polkadot UI